joshmarinacci/filament-lang/docs/tutorial.md

 ```

-lists let you find data too. you can search for items using select and a small function. lets find
+Lists let you find data too. you can search for items using select and a small function. lets find
 all of the primes up to 10000

 ```filament